 Being trans doesn't mean being typecast.
-Here's the exquisitely dramatic Purpleboy by Alexandre Siqueira.
+Here's the review for the exquisitely dramatic Purpleboy animation short by Alexandre Siqueira.

 A welcome entry into the string of recent Brazilian animation successes.
 Film review for Gustavo Steinberg's Tito and The Birds.